-Daniel is very careful and deliberate to make sure Nebuchadnezzar understands exactly where these revelations and interpretations come from the God of Israel.
+Daniel is very careful and deliberate to make sure Nebuchadnezzar understands exactly where these revelations and interpretations come from- the God of Israel.
+Daniel, when introduced into the presence of the king, is not elated; he conceals himself, so to speak, behind the glory of God.